 Walking into her office, you can’t help but notice an outsized, two-page newspaper spread celebrating the top 50 global leaders who use sport to inspire positive change in the world.
 Luminaries include David Beckham, Kofi Annan, Prince Harry, Desmond Tutu, amongst others.
 Right above the story of Mohammed Ali, I see the name of my dear friend, Fatuma Abdulkadir Adan, and why she was selected.

 And precisely because of her name, her Muslim religion and her hijab, she’s afraid to attend the Street Football World’s board meeting in Atlanta in March.
 Fatuma has just been re-elected to her second term.
-Whether the US Embassy in Nairobi will even grant her a visa is unknown (despite the fact that she’s visited the US twice before).
+Luckily, the US Embassy in Nairobi has granted her a visa.
 Even if this wretched ban that America’s new president has tried to introduce fails permanently, the damage has been done.

 Travelling in Marsabit County

-For the past two weeks I’ve been travelling with Fatu, as part of our effort to design a comprehensive audio learning initiative for pastoral Borana, Gabra, Rendile and Burji women, men and school children in Marsabit County, which borders Ethiopia.
+For two weeks in February, I travelled with Fatu as part of our effort to design a comprehensive audio learning initiative for pastoral Borana, Gabra, Rendile and Burji women, men and school children in Marsabit County, which borders Ethiopia.
 We’ve attended meetings in Nairobi, taken countless meals together, shared stories of our lives growing up on different sides of the world.
 Her in Marsabit, in Kenya’s arid north; me along the American River outside of Sacramento in California’s fertile Central Valley.
 These conversations unfolded over dozens of hours as we journeyed from Nairobi to meet with schools and to sit on the ground with rural communities across Marsabit county, Kenya’s largest.
 The county is twice the size of Belgium, and boasts more livestock than humans (which number less than 300,000).

 While in Marsabit, I met Fatuma’s three brothers (all professionals) and her mother (who made me my own kaftans to better cope with the searing heat).
 I stayed at the family business, a charming small hotel, and was treated as if I was a guest in their home.
 Marsabit town is predominantly Muslim— yet as a blonde Westerner, I never felt unsafe.
 Quite to the contrary.
 One night as dusk fell, I walked some distance to an ATM to make a cash withdrawal.
 Frankly, I was far more concerned about the dust kicked up by vehicles speeding past than I was of being robbed.
 One morning, I found my hotel room key still in the lock outside my door where I’d accidentally left it the night before.
 A bottle of water had also been placed at my doorstep.
 Throughout my visit, not a soul I came across was ever discourteous.